 We offer safe, trustworthy, fresh and refreshing products and services to our consumers.
 To this end, we will work to ensure and improve quality in all operational processes by maintaining quality as our top priority.

-Quality Assurance Our basic approach to maintaining quality involves not only complying with domestic standards, but also operating under our globally integrated, unique management system known as KORE (Coca-Cola Operating Requirements).
+Our basic approach to maintaining quality involves not only complying with domestic standards, but also operating under our globally integrated, unique management system known as KORE (Coca-Cola Operating Requirements).

 KORE covers a range of criteria in the areas of quality, food safety, the environment, industrial health and safety.
 We implement KORE throughout our entire process from procurement to manufacturing, logistics to consumer sales.
-In addition to meeting the requirements of standards such as those from the International Organization for Standardization (ISO), and various laws and regulations, KORE imposes even more rigorous standards.
-Concerning quality, we comply with ISO 9001; concerning food safety, we comply with FSSC 22000; concerning the environment, we comply with ISO 14001; and concerning industrial safety and health, We have acquired these certifications at all our plants.
+In addition to meeting the requirements of standards such as those from the International Organization for Standardization (ISO), and various laws and regulations, KORE imposes even more rigorous standards.\

+\Concerning quality, we comply with ISO 9001; concerning food safety, we comply with FSSC 22000; concerning the environment, we comply with ISO 14001; and concerning industrial safety and health, We have acquired these certifications at all our plants.
 We have also acquired ISO 14001 certification at all our sales centers and offices.

-Raw materials are only

-sourced from suppliers

-Safety Initiative (GESI)

-certified by the Global Food

-Beverage bases undergo strict quality inspection

-using the latest analysis

-(physicochemical and

-microbiology testing, etc.)

-equipment

-To deliver reliable quality,

-product safety by striving

-anagement systems and

-management technologies

-we endeavor to ensure

-to comply with quality

-improve our quality

-VALUE CREATION STORY SECTION 1
+Basic principles for quality

+Each function is aware of their roles and responsibilities, and implements customerdriven quality control.

+We will perform our daily work while prioritizing quality.

+Every one of us keeps in mind and thinks about quality.
+At all times we act to enhance our brand value.

 Fostering greater awareness of quality

 We are fostering employee awareness of quality to deliver safe and trustworthy beverages to our consumers.

 [CCBJI Quality Assurance Monthly Report]

 We send out a quality assurance report every month to our function heads.
 Our function heads raise awareness of quality issues and how we are remedying these issues.

 [Sixty-second quality lessons]

 On our intranet, we run a series of mini lessons on product quality assurance to really keep quality at the forefront of our employees' minds.

 [Quality surveys and inspections]

 We actively work to prevent risk by having members of the quality assurance function go to bottling plants and logistics and sales centers to check on quality management procedures and potential risks, and to communicate ways of reducing risks and improving procedures.

 [Helpful videos for customers]

 We produce easy-to-understand YouTube videos-in collaboration with the Coca-Cola (Japan) Company-about initiatives for ensuring safe and trustworthy products, and addressing simple questions for consumers who love our products.
 The videos (in Japanese only) can be viewed by scanning the QR code below.

+Ethics and compliance policies

+In order to be a sustainable business, the CCBJH Group must fulfill its social responsibilities and every individual employee should always act appropriately.
+As part of this, we have enacted the Code of Business Conduct and Ethics, and we promote a corporate culture that emphasizes ethics and compliance.
+In line with one of our Values, we value acting with integrity and trust.

+The Code of Business Conduct and Ethics covers four areas: appropriate conduct, respect for human rights, managing stakeholders and conflicts of interest.
+All employees are expected to observe all laws and regulations as well as the Code, internal rules, and workplace principles.
+They are also expected to act with integrity and honesty, to think before acting, and to seek guidance when in doubt.

+Compliance education